weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 [Part 4] Network Security and Policy with Weave Cloud shows you to how simply, yet powerfully secure your app or portions of your app.

-You will use the Weaveworks sample app, 'The Sock Shop', deploy it to a couple of virtual machines running Docker and Kubernetes and then verify and troubleshoot any issues in Weave Cloud.
+You will use the Weaveworks sample app, [The Sock Shop](https://github.com/microservices-demo), deploy it to a couple of virtual machines running Docker and Kubernetes and then verify and troubleshoot any issues in Weave Cloud.

 Specifically, in this tutorial, you will:

-1. Set up Docker for Mac (if you haven't already done so)
+1. Set up Docker for Mac (if you haven't already done so).
-2. Deploy the Sockshop with Docker-compose
+2. Deploy the Sockshop with Docker-compose.
 3. Install Scope and verify your app on your laptop.
 3. Configure a Kubernetes cluster and at the same time install Weave Net onto Digital Ocean.
 4. Use Weave Cloud to watch the Kubernetes cluster deployment in Digital Ocean.
 5. Install the Sock Shop onto Kubernetes.
-5. Compare both apps, on your laptop and in the Kubernetes cluster on Digital Ocean
+5. Compare both apps, on your laptop and in the Kubernetes cluster on Digital Ocean.

 This tutorial will take approximately 15 minutes to complete.